kauffman77/shellslayer/setup-files/level_20_sed/README.md

 The substitution facility of `sed` is similar to the find/replace functionality provided by most text editors.
-However, `sed` is more commonly used on to process streams of data or used to process many files needing the same substitutions in a shell loop.
+However, `sed` is more commonly used to process streams of data or used to process many files needing the same substitutions in a shell loop.

 The objective of this level is to use `sed` to perform text substitutions on a collection of text files to "fix" them.
 All text